 The Turnpike System consists of several components.
 The principal one, the 320-mile Mainline, extends in a north-south direction from I-75 at Wildwood in Sumter County to Florida City in southern Miami-Dade County, with an east-west segment intersecting at Orlando in Orange County.
-The Mainline consists of five different subcomponents: the Homestead Extension of Florida's Turnpike (HEFT), the Southern Coin System, the Ticket System, the Northern Coin System and the Beachline West Expressway.
+The Mainline consists of five different sub-components: SR-821, the Southern Coin System, the Ticket System, the Northern Coin System and the Beachline West Expressway.